-When I had first contacted Stephanie it was at a moment in my life when things had unraveled to the point where my anger and rage were at an all-time high, and I was contemplating hospitalization for my depression for the fourth time in my life (and the third time in six months).
+When I first contacted Stephanie it was at a moment in my life when things had unraveled to the point where my anger and rage were at an all-time high.
+I was contemplating hospitalization for my depression for the fourth time in my life and for the third time in six months.
 To top it all off, it was on the heels of my psychiatrist dumping me after working with me for many years on the basis that “my history was too complicated” and that he couldn’t help me anymore.

 Stephanie and I worked together for a few months.
 Now I have a much better understanding about why things happened the way they did, and I'm starting to develop a closer relationship with God and Jesus Christ.
 I have repented my sins and I'm working on forgiving those who have rejected and bullied me in my past.
 I realize that if God can forgive me than I can, and must, forgive others.
 I know that God will never reject nor forsake me and that I no longer need to turn to drinking, sex, porn, heavy metal music, or anger to get revenge on those who have hurt me or to escape the pain I feel.

 It wasn’t easy (and it still isn’t), but every day is a step in the right direction.
 I no longer drink, I deleted my heavy metal music, walked away from unhealthy friends, and I’m much more aware of the tricks the enemy uses to try to get me to fall back into sin.
 I’m not perfect, but when I realize I sin, I repent immediately.
 I've also asked my family members to forgive me for the things I've done.
 My sins, especially my anger, nearly destroyed the relationship that I hold most dear, my wife.
 That's what the enemy wants.
 To destroy marriages.